 Culshaw, who was serving a mandatory life sentence for murder and had been incarcerated since 2004, died on February 6, 2013 of a heart attack.
 Other than the refusal of prison officials to authorize the removal of shackles, Newcomen’s investigation found no irregularities in the response of prison staff to Culshaw’s medical condition, nor his treatment at the hospital.

-“It is wholly unacceptable that the restraints were not ...
+“It is wholly unacceptable that the restraints were not removed until after the ...

 Alaska High Court Reaffirms Negligence Standard to Protect Prisoners from Harm

 The Alaska Supreme Court, in a negligence suit filed by a former prisoner, reaffirmed its standard that a jailer has a duty to protect prisoners from all reasonably foreseeable harm.
 As to the merits of the case, the Court found the plaintiff presented evidence that, taken as a whole, raised a genuine issue of fact as to the foreseeability of the attack he suffered.

 The decision stemmed from events that occurred while Richard A. Mattox was held at the Spring Creek Correctional Center in 2008.
 Mattox, who is white, was celled with an African-American prisoner identified only as “Aaron.”

 Mattox contended that Aaron repeatedly made threats of a racial nature.
 “I don’t like you.
 Your people were killing my people back in the day,” Mattox said Aaron told him.
 “You’ve got to get out or something’s going to happen.”
 The threat was made every time they were in the cell together, leading Mattox to believe black prisoners wanted him out of the unit.

 Mattox allegedly made multiple requests to two different guards to be moved from the unit, stating it was “too tough ...

 Ninth Circuit Finds that ICE Detention After Indictment Counts Against Sentence